zzzprojects/learn-orm/tutorials/csharp-tutorial/regular-expressions.md

 Scarlett
 ```

-As you can see that the pattern only matches the names start with "S" and ignore the name start with "s".
+As you can see the pattern only matches the names that start with "S" and ignore the name that start with "s".
 You can use the `RegexOptions.IgnoreCase` parameter to make sure that `Regex` does not look for uppercase or lowercase.

 ```csharp
 string customers = "John, samantha, Andy, Smith, Allen, Mark, Stella, Scarlett";